 DC motors are used to turn direct current electrical energy to mechanical energy.
 There are three different types of DC motors; namely, permanent magnet DC motor (PMDC Motor), separately excited DC motor, and self-excited DC motor.

 Based on the type of electrical connections between the field windings and the armature circuit, self-excited DC motors are classified into three categories of Series, Shunt, and compound, each with its own unique characteristics.
 The following article’s main discussion is on series DC Motors.
-So, if you are interested to know more about the characteristics, working principle, advantages, disadvantages, and the application of series DC motors, you’ve come to the right place.
+So, if you are interested in knowing more about the characteristics, working principle, advantages, disadvantages, and the application of series DC motors, you’ve come to the right place.

 What Is a Series DC Motor?